 What always bugged my though was the fact that I used a laptop despite the fact that it was always hooked on the main screen.
 Which was a 27inch LED Cinema Display from Apple and still is.
 On a laptop there is screen, a battery, a keyboard and touch pad and a fancy, robust shell that I had to pay but don’t use.
 And of course there is all the space on my desk which is occupied by a laptop that I need to open to turn in on and the dock from OWC to connect it to the peripherals.

 For my travels I always used a MacBook Air and later a MacBook Pro 13 inch so there was no reason to use a MacBook Pro other than the the Mac Mini was not powerful enough.
 But that has changed now.

-Now a beautifully small Mac Mini sits on my desk that is smaller than the Lacie Thunderbolt Raid (and much quieter!) that hold my Raw images.
+Now a beautifully small Mac Mini sits on my desk that is smaller (and much quieter) than the Lacie Thunderbolt Raid that hold my Raw images.
 The Mac Mini is also much quieter than the MacBook Pro it replaced.
-When I used to render a bunch of images in Lightroom my MacBook Pro always started to rev up its fans and while it was much quieter than the old MacBook Pro it replaced it was still enjoying.
+When I used to render a bunch of images in Lightroom my MacBook Pro always started to rev up its fans and while it was much quieter than the old MacBook Pro it replaced it was still annoying.
 The MacMini remains absolutely silent.
-While I’m typing this lines I just checked if the fan is working and it does but the air that comes out of the Mac Mini feels cool and that is well – cool!
+While I’m typing this lines I just checked if the fan is working at all and it does but the air that comes out of the Mac Mini feels cool and that is well – cool!

 So my new main computer takes up less desk space, is much quieter and also a lot cheaper but the best thing is that it so much faster than the computer it replaces.
 In the last couple of years we got used to minor improvements when it comes to performance of computers but this generation is a true jump.
 Apps open instantly, Safari seems so much faster too so even browsing the web is a different experience.